bohrshaw/vish/README.md

      Don't reinvent another wheel!

 ### Architecture
-vimise <= vic => vil (vimrc <= vicrc => vilrc)
+"default vim" <= "core vim" => "lightweight vim" (vimrc <= vimrc.core => vimrc.light)

 Description:
-"vimise": the full vim distribution.
+"default vim": the full vim distribution.
-"vil": the light weight vim distribution. "vil" exists mainly for startup efficiency.
+"lightweight vim": the light weight vim distribution. "lightweight vim" exists
-       Basically "vil" is just "vimise" without huge and less used plugins.
-       While "vimise" should be installed(linked), "vil" is often used by making an alias like "alias vil vim -u /path/to/vilrc"
+    mainly for startup efficiency.
+Basically "lightweight vim" is just "default vim" without huge and less used plugins.
+While "default vim" should be installed(linked), "lightweight vim" is often used by making an alias like "alias vil vim -u /path/to/vimrc.light"
-"vic": The common part shared by the other two.
-Basically "vic" is just "vicrc" which
+"core vim": The common part shared by the other two.
+Basically "core vim" is
-       is incleded in "vimrc" and "vilrc".
+    just "vimrc.core" which is incleded in "vimrc" and "vimrc.light".

 ### Inspired by
  * [pathogen](https://github.com/tpope/vim-pathogen) ( runtime manager )